 Oshkosh Avenue corridor projects: a new Dunkin’ and Baskin-Robbins restaurant slated to open soon; Lakeshore Plaza Office building that will include CLA occupying the entire second floor and up to 7,500 square feet available on the first floor; Chick-Fil-A slated to open in January; and construction of Towne Place Suites by Marriott, which will include 103 extended-stay rooms.

-Brio Building on Jackson Street, led by Merge Urban Development Group — mixed-use project that includes the 10,000-square-foot Oshkosh Food Co-op set to open this summer and 60 market-rate residential units.
+Brio Building on Jackson Street, led by Merge Urban Development Group — mixed-use project that includes the 6,500-square-foot Oshkosh Food Co-op set to open this summer and 60 market-rate residential units.
+The building also has additional room on the first floor for another retail tenant.

 Gibson Social Club, a new wedding and event venue being planned for the former Crescent Moon Antiques Building at 537 N. Main St. in downtown Oshkosh.
 Local developers Eric and Kristen Hoopman purchased the building and plan to create a new event and meeting space.